mrjones-plip/Keys-To-The-Tunnel/README.md

 1. GitHub SSH key(s) put in `~/.ssh/authorized_keys`
 1. Only allow SSH tunnels, no shells
 1. 2 vhosts for `http` and `https` localhost.
 GitHub name is a subdomain
-1. Valid SSL certificates from Let's Encrypt
+1. Valid TLS certificates from Let's Encrypt
 1. Instructions saved in `DOMAIN`

 This script is [hosted on GitHub](https://github.com/mrjones-plip/mrjones-medic-scratch/tree/main/SshTunnelServer).